AAP is newest national party; Trinamool, NCP, CPI lose coveted tag | Politics

 The Aam Aadmi Party was recognised as a national party while the Trinamool Congress, NCP and the CPI were stripped of the coveted status by the Election Commission on Monday.

-The country now has six national parties – BJP, Congress, BSP, CPI(M), NPP and AAP.
+The country now has six national parties – BJP, Congress, Bahujan Samaj Party (BSP), CPI(M), National People's Party (NPP) and AAP.

+Election Commission officials said the parties can regain their national and state party status based on their performance in future electoral cycles as also the Lok Sabha elections due next year.

+The announcement of national party status for AAP comes a week after the Karnataka High Court directed the Commission to pass an order before April 13 on the matter.

 AAP was formed by Arvind Kejriwal in 2012 and went on to sweep the Delhi Assembly elections in 2015 and Punjab in 2022.